pthoelken/pthoelken/README.md

 </p>

 - 🔭 Currently I'm working on a bunch of code for a resource planning software in virtualization technologies (.net Core)
-- 🥳 I’m looking for help with hands on mentality
+- 🥳 I’m looking for people with hands on mentality
 - 📫 How to reach me: me@pthoelken.de
 - ⚡ Fun fact: I'm not a robot.
 I swear!

 <!--